-The first was Paul Brislen, head of “corporate communications” for Vodafone who wrote an article called “5G will fry your brain?
+The first was Paul Brislen, former head of “corporate communications” for Vodafone who now runs a PR company that has 2Degrees as one of its clients.
+He wrote an article called “5G will fry your brain?
 I don’t think so” – which, despite its snazzy title isn’t a good read.
 (You can find a link to the article and read a critique of it by clicking HERE.)

 Now Michelle Dickinson (aka “Nanogirl”) has written an article for the NZ Herald entitled “Are mobile phones really bad for our health?”

 “Nanogirl” begins her article by hyping the perceived benefits of 5G (“predicted to be 1000 faster than our current systems”) and then tackles the sensitive topic of radiation.
 While anything with the “anything with the word radiation in it sounds scary”, she writes, this word “the word just means the emission of energy from any source.”